Features, pricing, ratings, and pros and cons, compared head to head.

-Beagle is a free digital forensics and incident response tool.
-Magnet Forensics is a commercial digital forensics and incident response tool by Magnet Forensics.
-Compare features, ratings, integrations, and community reviews side by side to find the best digital forensics and incident response fit for your security stack.
+Beagle is a free digital forensics tool.
+Magnet Forensics is a commercial digital forensics tool by Magnet Forensics.
+Compare features, ratings, integrations, and community reviews side by side to find the best digital forensics fit for your security stack.
+Independent and vendor-neutral: we never sell rankings.

 Based on our analysis of core features, here is our conclusion: